-This section introduces key elements of the Remote Procedure Call [RFC5531] and External Data Representation [RFC4506] protocols, upon which RPC-over-RDMA Version One is constructed.
+This section highlights key elements of the Remote Procedure Call [RFC5531] and External Data Representation [RFC4506] protocols, upon which RPC-over-RDMA Version One is constructed.
+Strong grounding with these protocols is recommended before reading this document.

 3.1.1.
 Upper Layer Protocols